 2nd International Conference on Self-Initiated Expatriation

-The 2nd International Conference on Self-Initiated Expatriation, organised by Prof. Dr. Maike Andresen in the University of Bamberg, will take place virtually from the 7th to the 8th of October 2021.
+The 2nd International Conference on Self-Initiated Expatriation, organised by Prof. Dr. Maike Andresen at the University of Bamberg, will take place from the 11th to the 12th of April 2022 in Bamberg, Germany.

-Self-Initiated Expatriates (SIEs) are individuals who seek a new job/career in another country – either with a local organisation or within a company that operates internationally – on their own initiative and who relocate without organisational support.
-As a follow-up to the 1st conference on Self-Initiated expatriation in Toulouse, this two day event will address the careers of SIEs, as well as the value these globally mobile individuals bring to companies and, more broadly, to host-country economies and societies.
+As a follow-up to the 1st Conference on Self-Initiated Expatriation in Toulouse, this two-day event will address the careers of Self-Initiated Expatriates (SIEs), as well as the value these globally mobile individuals bring to companies and, more broadly, to host-country economies and societies.